 Bradley-Doppes took over a Pioneer program that has developed rapidly since moving to NCAA Division I in 1998-99, and currently fields 17 intercollegiate sports programs with over 300 student-athletes in five conferences.

-Denver's hockey team completed its #SkateFor8 under Bradley-Doppes in 2016-17, recording the Division's 32nd National Championship.
-DU brought home its ninth I-AAA Directors' Cup in the last 10 years, and earned its highest overall Directors' Cup finish in history, placing 35th in the country, ahead of more than 30 schools from Power 5 conferences.
-The Pioneers became one of eight schools to win at least one National Championship in each of the last four years.
+Denver's hockey team completed its #SkateFor8 under Bradley-Doppes in 2016-17,and DU brought home its ninth I-AAA Directors' Cup in the last 10 years, earning its highest overall Directors' Cup finish in history, placing 35th in the country, ahead of more than 30 schools from Power 5 conferences.
 Of the 22 NCAA team bracketed sports, Denver reached the national semifinals in three of them, tied for the fifth most in the country in 2016-17.

-Capturing DU's seventh Directors' Cup in eight seasons, Denver claimed seven league titles, made nine NCAA appearances, had four coaches of the year and produced 18 All-Americans.
+Capturing DU's seventh Directors' Cup in eight seasons in 2014-15, Denver claimed seven league titles, made nine NCAA appearances, had four coaches of the year and produced 18 All-Americans.
 The DU men's lacrosse team won its first national championship, and the Division's 30th overall, becoming the first school west of Chapel Hill, N.C. to hoist the trophy.

 Bradley-Doppes started the 2012-13 season by accepting a bid to join The Summit League for 11-of-19 championship sports.
 The Pioneers finished the season sending eight teams as well as four individuals to NCAA postseason competition.
 Denver also captured two conference championships and seven regular season conference titles.